 - Weakened immune system

-Alcoholism is well-hidden within our culture of alcohol consumption.
-But there are ways to identify alcohol abuse, alcohol addiction or an otherwise problematic relationship with alcohol in yourself or those close to you.
+Alcohol use disorder or alcohol addiction is often obscured within our culture, where alcohol consumption is a common element of social gatherings.
+But there are ways to identify alcohol abuse, alcohol addiction, or an otherwise problematic relationship with alcohol in yourself or those close to you.
 Some signs of alcoholism include:

-- Unhealthy drinking habits such as drinking alone, drinking at work, drinking and driving, binge drinking or drinking until “blacked out”
+- Unhealthy drinking habits include drinking alone, drinking at work, drinking and driving, binge drinking, or drinking until “blacked out”

 - Needing alcohol to enjoy social functions